 During winter, snow can build up on your roof, melt in warmer days, then refreeze during the colder nights.
 If this happens enough, ice dams can form that will cause much greater damage, like chipped, warped, or cracked shingles.
 The ice can also form tiny holes, allowing melting snow, melting ice, and rain into your attic.
 If uncaught, this water can lead to large and expensive water damage to the structure of your roof, attic, and even cause mold growth in your insulation.
 Also check for a broken or missing chimney cap, which, if not fixed, can not only lead to weather damage, but may lead to critters getting into your home during prime spring nesting time.

 Clean Your Gutters

-Make sure your gutters are free of debris in your gutter and downspouts.
+Make sure your gutters are clear of debris in your gutter and downspouts.
 Clogged gutters won’t let rainwater properly drain down and away from your home.
 If rain falls over the side of the gutters, it can pour right into your home through the foundation.
 When you inspect your gutters, check for cracks, chips, or damaged areas.
 Look at where your gutters connect to the side of your home and make sure they aren’t hanging away or detached in any areas.
 Secure the gutters to your house, if necessary.